-Complementary and alternative medicine (CAM) asthma treatment ranges from breathing exercises to herbal remedies.
-Unfortunately, a lack of well-designed clinical trials makes it difficult to assess the safety and effectiveness of these therapies.
+Complementary and alternative medicine (CAM) asthma treatments range from breathing exercises to herbal remedies.
+However, a lack of well-designed clinical trials makes it difficult to determine the safety and effectiveness of these therapies.

 See more In-depth

-- Rakel D. Integrative Medicine.
-3rd ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
-Accessed July 8, 2014.
+- Rakel D, ed.
+Integrative Medicine.
+4th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2018. https://www.clinicalkey.com.
+Accessed May 19, 2017.

 - Land MH, et al. Complementary and alternative medicine use among allergy practices: Results of a nationwide survey of allergists.
 Journal of Allergy and Clinical Immunology.
 In press.
 Accessed May 19, 2017.